alex-ten/fep/README.md

 To use in JATOS do the following:
 1. Follow the [installation instructions](https://www.jatos.org/Installation.html) to install JATOS v3.7.4 on your operating system.
 2. Move this repository inside the `study_assets_root` directory.
-3. Start JATOS and open the GUI (see [this tutorial](https://www.jatos.org/Get-started.html) for more information)
+3. Start JATOS and open the GUI (see [this tutorial](https://www.jatos.org/Get-started.html) for more information).
+4. Create components from the corresponding files in the `components` directory.
+Study and component JSON input can be copied from the `json_input` directory.
-4. You can now launch the task using the GUI!
+5. You can now launch the task using the GUI!

 If you have questions, contact Alex Ten at alexandr.ten@uni-tuebingen.de